Elizabeth Pakenham, 1st Countess of Longford

 Elizabeth Pakenham, 1st Countess of Longford (26 July 1719 (baptised) – 27 January 1794), formerly Elizabeth Cuffe, was an Irish noblewoman.
 She was the wife of Thomas Pakenham, 1st Baron Longford, the mother of Edward Michael Pakenham, 2nd Baron Longford, and the grandmother of Thomas Pakenham, 2nd Earl of Longford.

 Elizabeth was the only child and heiress of Michael Cuffe, MP, and his wife, the former Frances Sandford, a descendant of George FitzGerald, 16th Earl of Kildare.
-She married Lord Pakenham, then Thomas Pakenham, on 5 March 1740.
+She married The Baron of Longford, then Thomas Pakenham, on 5 March 1740.